-Breastfeeding can be hard!
-But, it’s also one of the most important and rewarding things a mom will ever do.
-And sometimes, even the most experienced moms will hit a rough patch.
+Breastfeeding can be hard, but it’s also one of the most important and rewarding things a mom will ever do!
+And sometimes even the most experienced moms will hit a rough patch.
 Some women experience painful conditions like sore nipples, plugged ducts, or mastitis.
-Others may have milk supply problems, feel exhausted, or feel like they can’t manage breasting along with all of their other responsibilities.
+Others may have milk supply problems, feel exhausted, or feel like they can’t manage breastfeeding along with all of their other responsibilities.

 Luckily, there are support systems available for moms who are having a hard time.

 One of the first places to look for help is a community support group.
 Many of these groups hold meetings that are led and attended by women who are breastfeeding – women who may have had experiences similar to yours and can help you through times of doubt or uncertainty.
 These women are your peers.
 They can provide reassurance and help troubleshoot many breastfeeding problems.
 Most cities and towns have different support groups where you can turn when you need help.

 Try to find resources in your community or talk with your hospital, healthcare provider, or midwife to see if they can suggest a good group.

 If you have a medical problem related to breastfeeding like persistent sore nipples, mastitis, or if you’re worried about milk production, you may need to talk with an expert.
 Your OB/GYN or your baby’s pediatrician may be able to manage lactation complications, but another great resource to consider is a Lactation Consultant.
 Lactation Consultants have specialized training in lactation care, are board certified, and are available through most hospitals, clinics, doctor’s offices, or even a private consultation practice.